Phosphorus Control Plans

 Stormwater from developed lands is a significant source of phosphorus.
 Under the most recently issued MS4 permit, the Town is required to develop a Phosphorus Control Plan that details how the Town will reduce the amount of phosphorus entering the Lake by approximately 20% from municipally owned and operated developed lands.

 In 2018, the Village received a grant from the Vermont Agency of Transportation in the amount of $50,000 to develop a joint Town and Village Phosphorus Control Plan to strategically implement projects across both communities to reduce phosphorus that are also the most cost effective.
 The Village hired Stone Environmental in partnership with Milone & MacBroom and the Plan is currently in progress.
-A final Plan is due to the State by April 1, 2021 and the Town and Village will have 20 years from the issuance of the MS4 permit (2018) to implement the projects identified as having the greatest potential to remove phosphorus.
+A final Plan was submitted to the State on April 1, 2021 and the Town and Village will have 20 years from the issuance of the MS4 permit (2018) to implement the projects identified as having the greatest potential to remove phosphorus.
+The Town is currently seeking grant funding to advance 4 of the structural projects listed in the PCP to understand project feasibility and to develop conceptual plans.

 In addition, the Town is required to ensure that all “hydrologically connected” road segments and outlets from stormwater systems are brought up to State standards as identified under the MS4 permit.
 The majority of the road segments are on gravel roads.
 The State broke down roads into 100 meter (328 feet) long segments.
 A road segment is considered hydrologically connected if it meets one of the following requirements: